 5.1 The Steering Group, early in its deliberations, considered that the Parish is very fortunate to have among its valuable assets and characteristics the landscape features of Stebbing Brook, the valley form surrounding it and the open farm plateaux to the north and east of the Village.
 This was described fulsomely in a report entitled The Essex Landscape Character Assessment carried out in 2008 on behalf of UDC (and others) by Chris Blandford Associates.
 The features can clearly be identified on the topographical Contour Plan at Figure 5.
-As summarised in The Landscape Partnership (TLP) Landscape Appraisal (refer to paragraph 5.2), the landscape is characterised by the following types:
+As summarised in The Landscape Partnership (TLP) Landscape Appraisal (referred to in paragraph 5.3), the landscape is characterised by the following types:

-- Valley side landscapes that provide a setting and backdrop to the historic elements of Stebbing village, Bran End and Church End, including the Grade I listed Church and Conservation Area; - Open agricultural landscapes that contribute to the setting of Stebbing village, the Warehouse Road hamlet and Stebbing Green; - Land that provides important breaks, necessary to maintein the historic settlement pattern of discrete hamlets within the village, eg between Watch House Road and Church End. - 5.2 As referred to in the Heritage Assessment: "The settlement has a markedly linear form, aligned north-west/south-east, which has evolved by the conjunction of a series of hamlets that developed along the line of the Stebbing Brook Whilst the hamlets are described as conjoined, there are modest breaks in development between Church End..... and the main body of the village to the north."
+- Valley side landscapes that provide a setting and backdrop to the historic elements of Stebbing village, Bran End and Church End, including the Grade I listed Church and Conservation Area; - Open agricultural landscapes that contribute to the setting of Stebbing village, the Warehouse Road hamlet and Stebbing Green; and - Land that provides important breaks, necessary to maintain the historic settlement pattern of discrete hamlets within the village, eg between Watch House Road and Church End. - 5.2 As referred to in the Heritage Assessment: "The settlement has a markedly linear form, aligned north-west/south-east, which has evolved by the conjunction of a series of hamlets that developed along the line of the Stebbing Brook Whilst the hamlets are described as conjoined, there are modest breaks in development between Church End.... and the main body of the village to the north."
 The assessment goes on to acknowledge that the other main character areas do enjoy various degrees of physical separation.
 It is considered important to protect the more modest breaks, or gaps, in order retain the individual identities of the Church End, the Village Core and Bran End Character Areas.
-This therefore justifies the 'Protected Open Gaps' in Policy STEB6 and as shown on the Policies Map (18).
+This therefore justifies the 'Protected Open Gaps' in Policy STEB6 and as shown on the Policies Map (17) and some of the Local Green Space designations (Map 9). - 5.3 The Steering Group requested the Parish Council to commission a specific Landscape Sensitivity and Capacity Appraisal on a more detailed scale from specialist consultants, The Landscape Partnership (TLP), who reported in March 2017 ('The Landscape Appraisal').
+The purpose of the study was to assist the Parish Council in making informed decisions as to whether any future development could be absorbed into the landscape, and if so, what scale of development would be appropriate and what mitigation measures might be required to ensure that there would be no unacceptable residual effects on the landscape.